hphelion/documentation/cloudos/manage.operational-dashboard.cloud-tab.md

 ### Updates and Extensions Overview

-The updates and extensions feature allows you to connect to, list, and retrieve hot fixes and updates from the HP Cloud OS Distribution Network (CODN) and apply them to your HP Cloud OS environment.
+The updates and extensions feature allows you to connect to, list, and retrieve hot fixes and updates from the HP Helion Cloud OS Distribution Network (CODN) and apply them to your HP Helion Cloud OS environment.
 In this topic, such hot fixes and updates are referred to as *content packages*.

 ### Updates and Extensions Page